pivotal-cf/docs-phd-ds/data_service.md

 title: Using a Pivotal HD Service Instance
 ---

-After the Pivotal CF Administrator deploys the Pivotal HD Service, Pivotal CF Users can create instances of the service, resulting in a pre-deployed Pivotal HD cluster that is allocated for their use.
-Pivotal CF Users can subsequently bind applications that were pushed from Elastic Runtime to a Pivotal HD Service Instance in order to create and embed user credentials and API endpoints.
+After the [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF) Administrator deploys the [Pivotal HD Service](https://network.pivotal.io/products/pivotal-hd-service), PCF Users can create instances of the service, resulting in a pre-deployed Pivotal HD cluster that is allocated for their use.
+PCF Users can subsequently bind applications that were pushed from Pivotal Cloud Foundry Elastic Runtime to a Pivotal HD Service Instance in order to create and embed user credentials and API endpoints.

 * [Creating Pivotal HD Cluster Instances](#create-cluster)
 * [Deleting Pivotal HD Cluster Instances](#delete-cluster)